TobiPeterG/AMU/README.md

   updates properly (Don't worry if you don't know what plymouth is, the script handles it).

-  The script in its current form will be triggered at shutdown and reboot.
-  I hope to be able to fix it in the near future
+  The updates are only executed at shutdown, not at reboot.

 # INSTALLATION: